andmulLABS01/Deployment_5AM/README.md

 ### 6. Check the application on the second instance!!
 - Here is the screenshot of the application.
-[HERE](https://github.com/andmulLABS01/Deployment_3AM/blob/main/Depoyment3.drawio.png)
+Click [HERE](https://github.com/andmulLABS01/Deployment_5AM/blob/main/Deployment_5a.PNG)

 ### 7. Now make a change to the HTML and then run the Jenkinsfilev2
 	- Steps in the Jenkinsfilev2 are as follows: